About the script

 Markdown can also contain HTML, so you can markup your content in plain HTML if you prefer.
 Mozilla provide a very good HTML reference, if you are new to HTML.

 Only files with the extension .md are processed and converted to HTML files.
-By default, all other file types are ignored unless they are files in the assets folder, which are simply copied to the live site.

 Front Matter